-This is the second article in our three-part series entitled “How to choose the right outsourcing development company”.
+This is the second article in our three-part series entitled “Choosing the right outsourcing development agency”.
 If you missed the first article in this series you can read it here.
 We continue where we left off by providing more useful guidelines and criteria that should be considered when seeking to appoint an outsourced web development service provider.

 TECHNOLOGY & INFRASTRUCTURE

-However, this is not always the case; for example, a company with extensive experience and knowledge in developing projects using MVC frameworks, may not have worked with a specific required framework but can apply the principals and best practices from other MVC frameworks to the required framework.
+However, this is not always the case; for example, a company with extensive experience and knowledge in developing projects using MVC frameworks, may not have worked with a specific required framework but can apply the principles and best practices from other MVC frameworks to the existing framework.